Dr. Ron's Ultra-Pure

 What are your capsules made of?

-The capsules for all Dr. Ron’s products are made of gelatin that comes from bovines (cows and steers).
+The capsules for all Dr. Ron’s products are made of gelatin that comes from New Zealand bovines (cows and steers).
 We favor these over the vegetable fiber caps that are used for our Fermented Cod Liver Oil and X-Factor Butter Oil capsules, and for a few other products we carry.
 Gelatin is more easily digested, which may be important if you are taking a number of supplements, and gelatin has many nutritional benefits.

 How long do the capsules last after opening?